 As the capital and the biggest city by far, Vienna can have a tense relationship with the eight other provinces that form the rest of Austria.

-But it’s all sweetness and light at Christmas: each year, a different province sends Vienna a tree for the festive season.
+But it’s all sweetness and light at Christmas: every year, a different province sends Vienna a tree for the festive season in a tradition that dates back to 1959.
+The Italian province of South Tyrol also joins the rotation, since it has close connections to Austria.

-Not just any tree, of course, but a giant of a specimen…a tree to tower over the square in front of the city’s Rathaus and form the centrepiece of the most popular Christmas market in the country: the Christkindlmarkt.
+Not just any tree turns up, of course, but a giant of a specimen…a tree to tower over the square in front of the city’s Rathaus and form the centrepiece of the most popular Christmas market in the country: the Christkindlmarkt.

-The arrival marks the unofficial start of the Viennese advent season, with many Christmas markets beginning around the same time.
-The tree lights usually switch on the same day the surrounding market opens.
+The lighting of the tree marks the unofficial start of the Viennese advent season, with many Christmas markets beginning around the same time.
+The tree lights usually switch around the same time the surrounding market opens.

-The province of Styria provided the 2022 tree: the 28m spruce came from Admont in Upper Styria.
+- The province of Styria provided the 2022 tree, which came from Admont in Upper Styria

-The 2021 tree grew in the easternmost part of Austria: Burgenland.
-Foresters harvested the 30m spruce from woodland belonging to the Esterházy family in the Wiesen area of the province.
+- The 2021 tree grew in the easternmost part of Austria: Burgenland.
+Foresters harvested the spruce from woodland belonging to the Esterházy family in the Wiesen area of the province

-In 2020, a 200-year-old spruce from the forests of the Schlägl Abbey in the district of Klaffer am Hochficht had the honour of gracing the square and market.
-Originally some 40m in length (131 feet), around 33m of the tree went up.
+- In 2020, a 200-year-old tree from the forests of the Schlägl Abbey in the district of Klaffer am Hochficht in Upper Austria had the honour of gracing the square and market.
+Originally some 40m in length, around 33m of the spruce made it to the Rathausplatz

 How to get to the tree

 Follow the lights.
 Well, not exactly.
 Simply wend your way to the Rathaus and it’s hard to miss the tree, it being rather tall and tree-shaped.
-A little seasonal scene usually decorates the base.
+A nativity scene decorates the base.

 Subway: The Rathaus has its own subway station: the appropriately-titled Rathaus stop on the U2 line

-Trams: Lines 1, 71 and D all stop at Rathausplatz/Burgtheater, which is opposite the entrance to the Christmas market.
+Trams: Lines 1, 71 and D that travel around the giant Ring boulevard all stop at Rathausplatz/Burgtheater, which is opposite the entrance to the Christmas market.
 Line 2 also stops at Rathaus

 Address: Rathausplatz, 1010 Vienna